What is so menacing about dietary fiber?

 What else can I add?

+The truth is, carbohydrates in fiber-rich products increase the risk of breast cancer.
 Another fiber-related lie concerns breast cancer.
 In fact, it's the complete opposite - a high-fiber diet actually doubles the risk of breast cancer!

 As you know, natural fiber is an indigestible carbohydrate.
 It is found in fruits, vegetables, grains, nuts, and legumes along with five to ten times as many digestible carbohydrates: